tsjoblad/rest_to_hyper/README.md

 There are four main functionalities of this code:
 - Pulling data from a GET call and storing the results as nested lists
 - Dynamically creating a hyper instance and defining columns
-- Swapping a .hyper file in a Tableau Data Source (.tds)
+- Swapping a .hyper file in a Tableau Data Source (.tdsx)
 - Publishing the .tds to Tableau Server (or Online)

 The different functionalities are divided into separate python files and methods with the goal of creating modular pieces that can be leveraged in other workflows.